riboviz/riboviz/docs/user/run-vignette.md

 * `vignette/input/SRR1042864_s1mi.fastq.gz`: ~1mi-sampled RPFs wild-type + 3-AT.
 * For information on the provenance of these files see [Downsampled ribosome profiling data from Saccharomyces cerevisiae](../reference/data.md#downsampled-ribosome-profiling-data-from-saccharomyces-cerevisiae)

-For full information on how to configure the workflow and its inputs, see [Configuring the RiboViz workflow](./prep-riboviz-config.md).
+For full information on how to configure the workflow and its inputs, see [Configuring the riboviz workflow](./prep-riboviz-config.md).

 ---